Woods Point, Victoria: Location and features

 The town now serves as a hub for recreational trail-bike and off-road four-wheel drive activities and contains one hotel and one general store/petrol station (which has closed down), Mini Golf course, tennis court and many camping areas, the most popular being J. H. Scott Reserve.
 There are two gold mines still active in the area surrounding the town.
-The town is still only accessible by dirt roads.
-But has recently gained Telstra mobile service to the government's "black spot" program.
+The town is still only accessible by dirt roads but has recently gained Telstra mobile service due to the government's "black spot" program.
+Two bus services service the town: a once daily private mail bus and a weekly return Public Transport Victoria bus running to Mansfield.
+The PTV service is covered under the fare cap scheme.
+These routes allow access to Mansfield services and connecting V/Line buses to Melbourne and Mount Buller.

 Morning Star, a publicly listed company, was operating the Morning Star mine, as well as other nearby projects, until it was placed into receivership in 2015.
-It is now currently (2020) owned by AuStar Gold Ltd.
+As at 2020, it was owned by AuStar Gold Ltd.

 A.1 Mine, just 20 mins out of town is also currently in operation by Kaiser Reef Ltd (2020).

 Climate

 At an elevation of 680 m and latitude of 37.6 °S, Woods Point is one of the coldest localites in Australia.
-Summer daytime temperatures are warm, but with cool mornings; winters are cold and very wet, with regular snowfalls.
+Summer daytime temperatures are generally mild to warm, but with very cold mornings; winters are cold and very wet, with regular snowfalls that are often heavy.